caixiongjiang/FastSegFormer/README.md

 ---

 - [x] The training and testing codes are available here.(April/25/2023)
+- [x] Create PyQT interface for navel orange defect segmentation.
+(May/10/2023)
+- [x] Produce 30 frames of navel orange assembly line simulation video.
+(May/13/2023)

 ### Demos

 ---

-Some demos of the segmentation performance of our proposed FastSegFormer:Original image(left) and Label image(middle) and FastSegFormer-P(right).
+* Some demos of the segmentation performance of our proposed FastSegFormer:Original image(left) and Label image(middle) and FastSegFormer-P(right).
 The original image contains enhanced image.

 <!-- 3x6 grid of images -->